Ejust-Robotics-Club/Sensors-Actuators/README.md

-# Sensors-and-Actuators
+# Sensors and Actuators
-Online course provided by EJUST-Robotics-Club.
+Online course provided by EJUST Robotics Club.